This post may contain affiliate links. For more information, read my disclosure policy.

 Freezing Dog Cookies

 These freeze well too!
-Freeze in plastic bags or airtight containers for up to 3 months.
+Place in plastic bags or airtight containers and store in freezer for up to 3 months.

 My dog Abby eating pumpkin peanut butter dog cookies off plate